waynesutton/better-todo/files.md

   - `deleteNote` - Remove a note by ID
   - `updateNoteCollapsed` - Toggle note collapsed state
   - `reorderNotes` - Update order after drag-and-drop

+- `fullPageNotes.ts` - Queries and mutations for full-page notes:
+  - `getFullPageNotesByDate` - Get all full-page notes for a specific date
+  - `getFullPageNote` - Get single full-page note by ID
+  - `getFullPageNoteCounts` - Get count of full-page notes per date for sidebar
+  - `createFullPageNote` - Create new full-page note with auto-ordering
+  - `updateFullPageNote` - Update note title or content (idempotent, no pre-read)
+  - `deleteFullPageNote` - Permanently remove a full-page note
+  - `reorderFullPageNotes` - Update order with parallel updates

 - `search.ts` - Full-text search functionality using Convex search indexes:
   - `searchAll` - Search across todos (by content) and notes (by title and content)